Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 1/🟥I3303 - Operating Systems 2/🟦4 # Memory Management/🟩3 @ Segmentation.md

 # Segmentation VS Paging
 ![[Pasted image 20230304171518.png]]

+Other important things about segments:
+- **Segments allow sharing between processes** _(like sharing libraries)_.
+The library can be put in a segment and shared by multiple processes, avoiding the need to put the library in each process’s address space.
+- **The user can put protection on each property/segment.** A function segment can be set to execute but not read or write.

 # Segmentation With Paging
 Since segmentation and paging deal with different things.
 Then why not use both?
 - Paged segments